 Anaphylactic Shock Overview:

-Anaphylactic shock is a type of distributive shock that is caused by a massive systemic release of inflammatory mediators and cytokines that occurs as a result of exposure to an allergen.
+Anaphylactic shock is a type of distributive shock that is caused by a massive systemic release of inflammatory mediators and cytokines that occur as a result of exposure to an allergen.

 The release of these inflammatory mediators and cytokines cause systemic vein and artery dilation, increased capillary permeability, and pulmonary vasoconstriction.